devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 We generally cache the API calls that the SDK makes, but we added further logic to watch those calls and cache information like venue category icons.
 This enables the use of those static assets for features like the food directory and search page, thereby reducing load time.
 Search results feel instantaneous because they are, in fact, locally cached.

-## What’s next?
+## What's next?

 The techniques I covered play a critical in nearly all aspects of our kiosk web app.
 Some have a small impact, such as places where out-of-the-box browser caching would have otherwise kept an asset on disk.

 However, the majority of our features depend on us finding scalable ways to engineer them with a sense of immediacy, providing the user with an experience that feels entirely local to their context.
-Visual bandages, such as interstitials and spinners aren’t tolerated in the same way that they are in other digital contexts.
+Visual bandages, such as interstitials and spinners aren't tolerated in the same way that they are in other digital contexts.

-The techniques covered here are just a limited subset of modern web development practices, and we will continue to explore more ways to further improve our users’ experiences, such as when and how to use hardware-accelerated web platform features.
+The techniques covered here are just a limited subset of modern web development practices, and we will continue to explore more ways to further improve our users' experiences, such as when and how to use hardware-accelerated web platform features.